-The Select, a 1920s-inspired restaurant and bar, will feature “a range of eclectic entrees and small plates inspired by American and European cuisine,” according to a press release.
+The Select, a 1920s-inspired restaurant and bar, features “a range of eclectic entrees and small plates inspired by American and European cuisine,” according to a press release.

-The Select pays homage to Paris’ Le Select brasserie—a gathering spot for artists and authors including Picasso, Hemingway and Fitzgerald.
+The restaurant pays homage to Paris’ Le Select brasserie—a gathering spot for artists and authors including Picasso, Hemingway and Fitzgerald.

 A Georgia native, Rainey has overseen kitchens at several Florida restaurants and also worked in Washington, D.C.

-The restaurant’s beverage program will offer 60 bottles and more than 30 options of wine by the glass, with selections from France, Italy, Australia and America.
+The restaurant’s beverage program offers 60 bottles and more than 30 options of wine by the glass, with selections from France, Italy, Australia and America.
 Also expect to see rotating seasonal cocktails and local beer on draft.

-Designed by Smith Hanes Studio, The Select’s space will feature an “inviting and warm interior mixing intimate seating with classic design elements.”
+Designed by Smith Hanes Studio, The Select’s space features an “inviting and warm interior mixing intimate seating with classic design elements.”
 Look for an indoor/outdoor patio enclosed by glass with a terrace.
-The dining room will seat 75 guests and will be available for private and semi-private events.
+The dining room seats 175 guests and will be available for private and semi-private events.

-The Select will join several other restaurants in the City Springs development including Flower Child, Nam Kitchen and Cafe Vendome.
+The Select joins several other restaurants in the City Springs development including Flower Child, Nam Kitchen and Cafe Vendome.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.